tsuraravvv-arch/news/tools/reveal-image-maker/README-update.txt

 - timeline preview now applies extra white concealment in hidden areas to better match X timeline
 - output file generation is unchanged from v0.17.1
 - reveal preview remains the same direction as v0.17.1

+v0.17.3 changes
+- strengthened timeline-preview concealment only
+- output generation remains identical to v0.17.2 / v0.17.1
+- stronger white mix and hidden-mask gamma tuning to reduce white-side show-through in the tool preview